What is it?

 Unfortunately not.
 All LPA’s must be registered with the Office of the Public Guardian.
 The OPG place a special stamp on it, which then proves Attorneys have the authority by law to use it.

-If an LPA has not been registered with the official stamp then no financial institution such as a bank will work with your Attorneys.
+If an LPA has not been registered with the official stamp, then no medical or welfare institution is obliged to consult with your Attorneys, and Attorneys have no powers to make decisions on your behalf.

 The good news is you can register your LPA immediately if you wish.
 So, if in future your Attorneys do need to take over either for a short time while you recover from an illness, or for a longer period of time, they already have authority to act for you.

 It always comes down to cost.
-Buying an LPA has a cost, as does registering the LPA with the Office of the Public Guardian.
-But better to be safe than sorry.
-Having a registered LPA will allow your Attorneys to step in immediately as they are needed.
+We appreciate that buying an LPA has a cost, as does registering the LPA with the Office of the Public Guardian.
+But it is better to be safe than sorry.
+Having a registered LPA will allow your Attorneys to step in immediately if they are needed.

 Contact us to write your Lasting Power of Attorney today.
 We provide balanced, impartial advice and can register your Lasting Power of Attorney for you as well.